ealmand/Getting-and-Cleaning-Data/CodeBook.md

 # CodeBook.md
-## run_analysis.R code book code book describes the variables, the data, and any transformations or work that
+## run_analysis.R Code Book

-were performed to clean up the data.
+This code book describes the variables, the data, and any transformations or work that were performed to clean up the data.

 ## Variables